sphereadi/sphereadi/README.md

 # SphereAdi 🌐

 **Welcome to my GitHub!**
 A creative space where ideas come to life through code and innovation.
+_**Note:** This profile is not my original one; it is created solely for experiments and testing purposes._

 ## About Me
 - 🌟 Exploring new technologies and building exciting projects.